 The Sustainability Initiative Consulting Board (SICB) serves as the means by which students actively research and assess campus sustainability to maintain and/or improve this social commitment.
-It acts as a liaison between the student body and administration, including Vice-President for Administration and Capital Planning.
-This committee is responsible in developing policies and building infrastructure to increase campus sustainability including but not limited to waste reduction, energy consumption, and water conservation.
-This committee will be dedicated to work alongside Eco-Reps.
-Whereas the mission of the Eco-Reps is peer education of sustainable practices at Barnard, SICB shall work towards enabling policies for the success and efficiency of their efforts.
+It acts as a liaison between the student body and administration in these efforts.
+This committee is responsible for developing policies and building infrastructure to increase campus sustainability including but not limited to waste reduction, energy consumption, and water conservation.